SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 and are set to some of the more common ASCII control characters.
 (``UnicodeScalar`` values are described in more detail in :doc:`Strings`.)

-Noe that raw values are *not* the same as associated values.
+Note that raw values are *not* the same as associated values.
 Raw values are set to pre-populated values when the enum is first defined in your code, like the three ASCII codes above.
 Associated values are only set when you create a new constant or variable